RamiSyr/Crypto-Finder/README.md

 The scan may take up to 5 minutes to scan 100GB of data on a normal quality computer.

-After WannaCry released, few scanners started detecting CryptoFinder.exe as ransomware or a virus.Here is the [scan result](https://www.metadefender.com/#!/results/file/ZTE3MDUzMEhKYklSdjRzWlpTSk1MUkROb1da/regular/analysis) of 30, May, 2017
+After WannaCry released, few scanners started detecting CryptoFinder.exe as ransomware or a virus.
+[SCAN RESULT](https://www.metadefender.com/#!/results/file/ZTE3MDUzMEhKYklSdjRzWlpTSk1MUkROb1da/regular/analysis) of 30, May 2017

 ## Ransomware list that can be detected by Crypto Finder: